Thomas Pynchon: Education and naval career

+During his time as a US Navy sailor, Pynchon (pictured c.
+1955) is believed to have served aboard the USS Hank during the Suez Crisis.

 While at Cornell, Pynchon befriended Richard Fariña, Kirkpatrick Sale, and David Shetzline.
 Pynchon dedicated Gravity's Rainbow to Fariña, and served as his best man and his pallbearer.
 In Pynchon's introduction to Fariña's novel Been Down So Long It Looks Like Up to Me, he writes, "we also succeeded in getting on the same literary wavelength.
 We showed up once at a party, not a masquerade party, in disguise—he as Hemingway, I as Scott Fitzgerald, each of us aware that the other had been through a phase of enthusiasm for his respective author ...
 Also in '59 we simultaneously picked up on what I still think is among the finest American novels, Oakley Hall's Warlock.
 We set about getting others to read it too, and for a while we had a micro-cult going.
 Soon a number of us were talking in Warlock dialogue, a kind of thoughtful, stylized, Victorian-Wild West diction."
 Pynchon reportedly attended lectures by Vladimir Nabokov, who at the time taught literature at Cornell.
 Nabokov later said that he had no memory of Pynchon, but Nabokov's wife Véra, who graded her husband's class papers, said she remembered his distinctive handwriting as a mixture of printed and cursive letters, "half printing, half script".
 In 1958, Pynchon and Sale wrote part or all of a science-fiction musical, Minstrel Island, which portrays a dystopian future in which IBM rules the world.
 Pynchon received his B.A. with distinction as a member of Phi Beta Kappa in June 1959.